Expensify CEO implores customers to vote for Biden over Trump in an explosive mass email

 — Micah Jones (@lmnjones) October 23, 2020

-Despite the backlash, Barrett told Protocol that it was more important to stand up for his beliefs.
-As he wrote in the email:
+Despite the backlash, Barrett says it was more important to stand up for his beliefs.

-“This is bigger than politics as usual: this is about the very foundation of our nation.”
+“I would say the impact on the business was not top of mind,” he says.
+“I guess ultimately you just have to do what’s right… We have an obligation as citizens to do what we can to defend democracy.”